RamilMus/task/taskpush/README.md

 domain may be set up in 53 route

 # Test for DevOps
-Test task for DevOps engineer
-Hello and welcome to the Soramitsu DevOps take home challenge!
-We value your time and don’t expect you to spend anymore than 2-3 hours on this task.
-The challenge is a chance to demonstrate basic competency in cloud provisioning and automation using docker, terraform and ansible.
-This isn’t just simply a pass/fail on meeting the requirements though - there will be some expectation of following best practices with whatever method you use and making it easy for others to iterate on your work.
-It’s possible to spend much longer than 3h on this task so think carefully about how you want to solve the problem.
-If you pass this stage further technical interview questions may expand on this scenario.

 The Scenario
 We have several developers teams where each member has a different OS, compiler/interpreter version, dependencies installed on the local computer.
 To uniform all this we use Docker containers.
 Your job is to automate the provisioning of instances with the application.